-7. Stay off the sleeping pills

-A lot of people rely on sleeping pills which would allow them to sleep through the entire flight, hence making the trip less tiring.
+A lot of people & travelers rely on sleeping pills which would allow them to sleep through the entire flight, hence making the trip less tiring.
 That’s a definitive no-no. They are far from being worth it.
-The only thing they’d do is to leave you with a fuzzy and light head when you land, amplifying the already challenging effects of jet lag.
+The only thing they’d do is to leave you with a fuzzy and light head when you land, amplifying the already challenging effects of jet lag in your internal clock.
 The best choice of freebies in-flight is the hot water and complementary pillows, though you'll probably want to pack a better pillow for when you land.
 You can even bring a pack of herbal tea and make your flight a bit more delicious, so to speak.

 8. Coffee is also bad

-## Live